POWER the JESUS WAY

 March 2022

-I’ve been thinking about power.
-Especially after I read a Facebook post that complained about people who think Christians should be “weak doormats in the name of gentle Jesus.”
+Recently I read a Facebook post that complained about people who think Christians should be “weak doormats in the name of gentle Jesus.”
 Christians should, the post continued, “exercise POWER!”
 I’m not sure what the writer of the post meant by POWER, but assume the opposite of ‘weak doormats’ and a ‘gentle’ (weak?)
 Jesus.
 Whatever, it got me wondering about power and what it means to exercise power the Jesus’ Way.

-If, on the other hand, we picture Jesus as peacemaker, merciful, loving to all peoples, we’ll reject a power that is violent and destructive.
+If, on the other hand, we picture Jesus as a peacemaker, merciful, loving to all peoples, we’ll reject a power that is violent and destructive.
 Instead, we’ll seek peace not violence, love not hate, hope not fear, inclusion not exclusion.
 Christian men and women around the world have exercised power this way throughout history.
-Amazingly, many of them have brought about miraculous changes, love instead of hatred, peace where there was violence.
-The way of power we choose will depend on our picture of Jesus, that is, who and what we think he stands for.
+Amazingly, many of them have brought about miraculous changes, love where there was hatred, peace where there was violence.

 Symbols of power in Revelation

-The trouble is, the dragon, who represents so much of what is being taught about power in some Christian circles today—ruthlessness, militancy, violence[2]—is a symbol of Satan and evil, God’s enemy.
+The trouble is, the dragon, who represents so much of what is being taught about power in some Christian circles today—ruthlessness, militancy, violence, support of guns[2]—is a symbol of Satan and evil, God’s enemy.
 When we choose dragon-power, claiming to be a “warrior of God,” we’re in danger, as Tomáš Halík warns, of “placing [ourselves] in the field of play of God’s ancient adversary.
 If a person of hate redefines his expressions of hatred toward others as ‘a holy war’ and part of a cosmic conflict between Good and Evil, he is burning any bridges that might lead to reconciliation and reasonable agreement.”[3]
 Christians should reject dragon-power in all its forms.

 Some images of Jesus in Revelation[4] suggest he is one who exercises power in ways that, at first, seem to support the warrior and militant mentality, a power that ruthlessly destroys the enemy.
 The first one is in the first vision of Jesus in chapter one (vv.
 12-16).
 The writer sees a towering, forceful figure who can’t be controlled and won’t be manipulated.
 This is no gentle-Jesus-meek-and-mild figure.
 Of the seven items John sees on this image, at least three appear to be militant and warrior-like—a two-edged sword in his mouth, eyes of fire, and a voice like the sound of many waters.
 However, these terms are often used as symbols of judgment in Scripture.
 In other words, John sees Jesus in his role as Judge.
-The sword in his mouth rather than his hand suggests that judgment comes through his words, not ruthless force.
-This is similar to the sixth vision of Jesus (ch 19) where he’s seen on a white horse with a sword, not in his hand, but once again in his mouth.
+The sword in his mouth rather than his hand suggests that judgment comes through his words, not ruthless force with his hands.
+This is similar to the sixth vision of Jesus (ch 19, a popular vision with militant evangelicals) where he’s seen on a white horse with a sword, not in his hand, but once again in his mouth.
 He defeats the enemy, not with physical violence, a literal sword in hand, but with the word from his mouth.
 Not surprisingly he is called “the Word of God” (19:13), emphasizing that it’s his word not his aggressive action with a literal weapon that will destroy the enemy.

 What’s most startling about this towering figure of the first vision with its symbols of judgment is that Jesus stands, not in opposition to his (or our) enemies, to judge and then destroy them, but “in the midst of seven golden lampstands,” which, as John explains, are the seven churches of Asia Minor (1:20).
 These local churches are representative of all local churches, right up to this day.
 In other words, this towering, forceful, judge-like figure isn’t standing in the midst of the world, to judge the world and rid it of his, or our enemies.
 He’s standing in the midst of every local church of Jesus Christ, to judge us, the church, his own people.
 It’s easy to miss this if we don’t pay careful attention or if we desire violent elimination of our enemies.
+And it’s easy to miss Jesus and hear his word when we keep talking so loudly and never become silent.

 So, it’s not surprising that when John, the writer, turned to see the Lion of the Tribe of Judah, he didn’t see a lion.
 Instead, he saw “a Lamb standing as if it had been slaughtered” (5:6).
-The contrast between a lion and a slaughtered lamb couldn’t be greater—the one considered an image of power, the other of weakness.
+The contrast between a lion and a slaughtered lamb couldn’t be greater—the one an image of power, the other of weakness.
 But it’s with the image of a lamb that Jesus is most often associated in the New Testament.
 John the Baptizer introduced Jesus as “the lamb of God who takes away the sin of the world” (John 1:29).
 Revelation portrays Jesus as a lamb over twenty times (in 22 chapters).
-It seems that Jesus is most often symbolized with an image that is viewed as weak and vulnerable.
+It seems that Jesus is most often symbolized with an image that is viewed as weak and vulnerable by most of us.

 A lamb doesn’t make us think of Jesus as “a conquering warrior, a man’s man who takes no prisoners and wages a holy war.”
 Of course, we know that Jesus is powerful and will restore all creation under God’s Sovereign rule, subduing all God’s enemies.
 But the lamb as a symbol for Jesus, especially a wounded lamb, should cause us to rethink the meaning of power and the kind of power God in Jesus exercises.
 His way of power has very little in common with how many define it today.
 Jesus’ way isn’t a ruthless force violently destroying our enemies.
 And it’s Jesus’ way of power that should be a Christian’s guide on how to exercise it.